 The function of the laboratory vacuum pump is to remove gas molecule from the vacuum room through reducing the vacuum room pressure to reach the required vacuum degree.
 Different vacuum system configurations should be selected to meet different process indexes, working efficiency, equipment working life requirements and different vacuum sections.
 In order to achieve the optimal configuration of laboratory vacuum pump selection, the following six steps should be given consideration to:

-Step 1: Determine the type of gas to be pumped and the amount of pumping.
+1. Determine the type of gas to be pumped and its amount.

 Check and determine the type and volume of extraction required by the process.

 The laboratory vacuum pump system will be contaminated if the type of gas being pumped reacts with the liquid in the laboratory vacuum pump.
-At the same time, it is also necessary to determine the appropriate exhaust time and the amount of gas produced during the extraction process.
+Meanwhile, it is also necessary to determine the appropriate exhaust time and the amount of gas produced during the extraction process.

 The degree of vacuum is determined by the structure of the laboratory vacuum pump, and the vacuum is measured by the gauge pressure and absolute pressure.
 The absolute pressure indicates that the reading is absolute value the closer the reading is to 0 the higher the vacuum is.
 However, the closer the gauge pressure is to 760 mmHg, the higher the vacuum.
 This means that if the required absolute pressure (extreme vacuum) is close to zero then only a vacuum pump can meet this requirement, but if the demand is close to 1 bar (ie atmospheric pressure) then a roots blower or a centrifugal blower can be used.

 3. Determine the operating vacuum range.